freeman-lab/transformist/README.md

 #### `t.compose(other)`

 Compose this transform with a transform `other`, modifies in place.
-Positions and angles are added, scales are multiplied.
+Translations and angles are added, scales are multiplied.

 #### `t.difference(other)`